CristianoSword/Netflix-Clone-React/README.md

 # Netflix-Clone-React

-This project is a simplified Fron End clone of Netflix.
+This project is a simplified Fron End clone of Netflix..
 It was created with React.
 It uses MovieDB API to search movies and display details.

 Screenshots: